kathirm04/kathirm04/README.md

-### Hi, I'm Kathir!
+### Hi there!

+My name is Kathir, and I am a Computer Science Engineering and Neuroscience student at The Ohio State University.

+  - 🔭 I'm currently working on a Connect 4 AI game (learning about the minimax algorithm and 2-player game AI)
-🔭 I'm currently studying Computer Science Engineering and Neuroscience at The Ohio State University 🌱 I’m currently learning more about game development, machine learning, and a little bit of web design 📫 Always looking to collaborate and create some fun projects, so reach out at kathir.maarik04@gmail.com
+  - 🌱 I want to learn more about game development, machine learning, and a little bit of web design.
+  - 🧑‍🤝‍🧑 Always looking to collaborate and create some fun projects, so reach out at kathir.maarik04@gmail.com!